Soul Music (novel): Appearance in other media

+The soundtrack was released on CD, mp3 and streaming.

 In August 2014, an adaptation was performed at the Rose Theatre, Kingston by Youth Music Theatre UK.
 The musical has been adapted by stand-up comedian Andrew Doyle with original music by Craig Adams.
 Soul Music will be directed by Luke Sheppard (associate director of Matilda the Musical and director of In the Heights) at the Southwark Playhouse and choreographed by Cressida Carré.

 In February 2016, a stage adaption was performed at the Durham Student Theatre by Ooook!
 Productions.
 The production was adapted by Imogen Eddleston and directed by Mikey Bicarregui and Hamish Inglis.